 Built by the King of Prussia, Frederick William II, the 18th-century Brandenburg Gate is in the style of the Acropolis in Athens.

-One of the features of this lovely sandstone monument is a sculpture of the Goddess of Victory known as The Quadriga, which has been a symbol on the gate since 1793 except for the years between 1806 and 1814 when Napoleon captured it and took the statue to France.
+One of the features of this lovely sandstone monument is a sculpture of the Goddess of Victory known as The Quadriga, which has been a symbol on the gate since 1793 except for the years between 1806 and 1814 when Napoleon captured and took the statue to France.

 In 1987, US President Ronald Regan delivered a speech at the Brandenburg Gate urging the Soviet leader, Mr Gorbachov, to tear down the wall.

 The Brandenburg Gate is an iconic spot to celebrate New Year’s Eve in Berlin.
+Discover this landmark and others on this half-day guided walking tour.

 Brandenburg Gate is at Pariser Platz, 10117 Berlin.